-Seen at https://www.selby.gov.uk/localplan.
+Seen at the Selby New Local Plan webpage.
 This appendix aims to provide further clarification on the data sources used and further explanation of the decision-making process.
 This has been done for the following assessment questions:

-2.1: Accessibility to services and employment - sites with an element of housing use only

-2.2: Accessibility to services and workforce - sites with an element of employment use only
+- 3.1: Accessibility to services and employment sites with an element of housing use only - 3.2: Accessibility to services and workforce sites with an element of employment use only

-Appendix D details the distances of sites to various services, scores these distances based on ranges and then averages these scores seen in the final answer to questions 2.1 and 2.2.
+Appendix D details the distances of sites to various services, scores these distances based on ranges and then averages these scores seen in the final answer to questions 3.1 and 3.2.